 The cabinet utilization rate represents the percentage of cabinet space billed versus total cabinet capacity, which is used to measure how efficiently we are managing our cabinet capacity.
 Our cabinet utilization rate varies from market to market among our IBX data centers across our Americas, EMEA and Asia-Pacific regions.
-Our cabinet utilization rates were approximately 78% and 79% as of March 31, 2021 and 2020, respectively.
-Excluding the impact of our IBX data center expansion projects that have opened during the last 12 months, our cabinet utilization rate would have increased to approximately 80% as of March 31, 2021.
+Our cabinet utilization rates were approximately 79% as of June 30, 2021 and 2020.
+Excluding the impact of our IBX data center expansion projects that have opened during the last 12 months, our cabinet utilization rate would have increased to approximately 81% as of June 30, 2021.
 We continue to monitor the available capacity in each of our selected markets.
 To the extent we have limited capacity available in a given market, it may limit our ability for growth in that market.
 We perform demand studies on an ongoing basis to determine if future expansion is warranted in a market.
 In addition, power and cooling requirements for most customers are growing on a per unit basis.
-As a result, customers are consuming amount of power per cabinet.
+As a result, customers are consuming an increasing amount of power per cabinet.
 Although we generally do not control the amount of power our customers draw from installed circuits, we have negotiated power consumption limitations with certain high power-demand customers.
 This increased power consumption has driven us to build out our new IBX data centers to support power and cooling needs twice that of previous IBX data centers.
 We could face power limitations in our IBX data centers, even though we may have additional physical cabinet capacity available within a specific IBX data center.
 This could have a negative impact on the available utilization capacity of a given IBX data center, which could have a negative impact on our ability to grow revenues, affecting our financial performance, results of operations and cash flows.

-To serve the needs of the growing hyperscale data center market, including the world's largest cloud service providers, we entered into joint ventures to develop and operate xScaleTM data centers.
-In the past two years, we closed our EMEA Joint Venture and Asia-Pacific Joint Venture in the form of limited liability partnerships with GIC.
+To serve the needs of the growing hyperscale data center market, including the world's largest cloud service providers, we have entered into joint ventures to develop and operate xScale data centers.
+In the past two years, we closed our EMEA 1 Joint Venture and Asia-Pacific Joint Venture in the form of limited liability partnerships with GIC, Singapore's sovereign wealth fund ("GIC").
+In June 2021, we entered into an agreement to form our third joint venture with GIC to further expand the xScale data center portfolio in Europe and the Americas (the "EMEA 2 Joint Venture").